Unity-Technologies/vscode-unity-debug/README.md

 ## Unity Debugger Extension for Visual Studio Code

+This extension is not officially supported by Unity Technologies.

 Use Visual Studio Code to debug your Unity C# projects.

 ## Setup